-Almost all experts agree in the opinion that in practice there are very few examples in Russia, when there is a request for development of a BIM model for a building from concept development to demounting.
+Almost all experts agree that in practice there are very few examples in Russia when there is a request for the development of a BIM model of a building from concept development to dismantling.

-The newspaper gathered expert opinions, both from design companies and workshops, and employees of state bodies.
-Svetlana Parkhomenko, head of BIM-department in Metropolis, commented on the efficiency of using this technology in design works depending on the detailed studying of the initial requirements towards the model, along with clear definition of tasks that must be solved via a BIM-model:
+The publication collected the opinions of experts, both design organizations and workshops, as well as government employees.
+Svetlana Parkhomenko, Head of the BIM department at Metropolis, commented on the effectiveness of this technology in design, depending on the detailed study of the pool of initial requirements for the model, as well as a clear definition of the tasks that should be solved using the BIM model:

-'To use a building information model effectively, one should clearly define the tasks to be solved by using this model.
-A perfect case is when all the tasks are defined prior to commencement of modelling.
+"For the effective use of a building information model, it is necessary to clearly define the tasks that must be solved using this model.
+The ideal option is when all tasks are defined before the model is created.

-If we use a model at the design stage aimed at analyzing structures, calculating performance indices, coordinating utilities, obtaining the working documentation, it would be sufficient to otbain a 3D building model, with all the necessary information content.
+If we use the model at the design stage, solving the problems of analyzing structures, calculating technical and economic indicators, coordinating engineering networks, obtaining working documentation, then we just need to get a 3D model of the building with all the necessary information component.

-At the construction phase each building element may be attached to the activity progress chart, thus a model will be supplemented with a time component.
-Models with information on the time of construction of model elements refer to 4D models.
+At the construction stage, each element of the building can be linked to the calendar-network schedule, thus, the model will be supplemented by the "time" component.
+Models that contain information about the time of construction of model elements are 4D models.

-Thus, 4D and 5D design will help perform visual planning of the building construction and control the expenditure of money.
+Thus, 4D and 5D design will help to carry out visual planning of the construction of the facility and control the cost of funds.

-A model which will be used at the building operation stage must contain information that will help to automate control of technical services of the building, along with information of scheduled maintenance of equipment.
-A model with this information will correspond to a 6D model.
-Operation is the longest part of the building life cycle, therefore automation and proper use of resources will help to considerably reduce the maintenance costs of the constructed building'.
+The model that will be used during the operation phase should contain information that will help automate the management of the technical services of the building, as well as information about the planned maintenance of equipment.
+A model with this information will correspond to the 6D information model.
+Operation is the longest part of a building's life cycle, so automation and proper use of resources can significantly reduce the cost of maintenance of a construction site".